Strategic Thinking + Tactical Acting – For better marketing you need both

 You can’t just suddenly decide to “be strategic.”

-Being strategic means reading between the lines, delving deeper than just factual data, and trusting your instincts.
+Better marketing means reading between the lines, delving deeper, and trusting your instincts.

 That takes years of practice and a certain personality type.
 Don’t try to be something you’re not.
 Besides, there’s nothing wrong with being a good tactical implementer who gets a lot of stuff done.